maochengxu/AutoForm-docs/docs/01-Getting-Started.md

     FLUSH PRIVILEGES;
     EXIT;
     ```
-    Then the settings in the backend/backend/settings/base.py should be changed.
+    Then the settings in `backend/backend/settings/base.py` should be changed.

 5. Create admin user for Django